-When a child has to go to the hospital, they’re usually scared, in pain and already missing out on the things that make being a kid great.
+When a child must go to the hospital, they’re usually scared, in pain, and already missing out on the things that make being a kid great.
 Changing out of their own comfy clothes into an uncomfortable and clinical-looking hospital gown can be one of the most stressful moments for kids.
 If you’ve ever been to the hospital or even sometimes just the doctor’s office, you know what that’s like: not fun.

 “When kids receive a cool hospital gown, it changes their whole experience,” said Kelsey Davis, Certified Child Life Specialist at Johns Hopkins Children’s Hospital.
 “I’ve seen parents moved to tears when I hand their child a Starlight Gown and they smile.
 They didn’t expect their child to smile at all during the hospital visit.”

 We believe every seriously ill child deserves to enjoy a Starlight Gown.
 And now you can help us make that a reality.

 Starlight Gowns are made of top-quality material and approved for use in the hospital or clinical setting.
 Starlight Gowns are superior to regular hospital gowns because they meet both the functional needs of hospital staff and cognitive needs of pediatric patients.